 The volume increment and WD models were applied together on an independent set of trees sampled in 13 randomly placed inventory plots inside the footprint stand W72.
-The plots were established within the context of the project FOR-CAST (Rey and Jarvis, 2006).
-Thirty-one to 62 trees per plots (551 in total) with diameter varying from 8 to 51 cm (thus well within the range of the sample trees) were sampled for historical diameter reconstruction based on micro-cores.
-The micro-cores enabled the reconstruction of the past growth over the last 10 years only, since these short cores are ~ 2 cm long.
-The diameter was reconstructed based on the simple assumption about proportionality of the bark thickness to the diameter using the external diameter of the trees at sampling.
+The plots were established within the context of the project FORCAST (Rey and Jarvis, 2006).
+From 31 to 62 trees per plots (551 in total) with diameter varying from 8 to 51 cm (thus well within the range of the sample trees) were sampled for historical diameter reconstruction based on micro-cores.
+The micro-cores enabled the reconstruction of the past growth over the last 10 years only, since these short cores are ~2 cm long.
+The diameter was reconstructed based on the simple assumption of proportionality of the bark thickness to the diameter using the external diameter of the